 Employer retaliation can take many forms, impacting many different terms and conditions of employment, including:

-The most common way that an employer will attack an employee’s wage and hour retaliation claim is to say that the employee has not proved one of the required three elements.
-For example, your employer may attempt to have your claim dismissed (i.e. thrown out) by relying on one or more of these common defenses:
+Most times, an employer will attack an employee’s wage, and hour retaliation claim by saying that the employee has not proved one of the required three elements.
+For example, your employer may attempt to have your claim dismissed (i.e., thrown out) by relying on one or more of these common defenses:

 As mentioned above, it is essential to your FLSA retaliation claim that you engage in a protected activity.
 Protected activity includes making a complaint (orally or in writing) that puts your employer on notice that you are asserting your rights under the Fair Labor Standards Act.

 One way your employer may attack your claim is by denying (falsely) that you made a complaint.
-The law does not require that a complaint be in writing.
+The law does not require that a complaint is in writing.
 Written complaints are no more of a protected activity than oral complaints.
-However, if an employer is willing to violate the law by, for example, not paying overtime properly, do not count on that same employer to be honest about an oral complaint being made.
+Keep in mind, if an employer is not paying proper overtime wages, don’t assume that the same employer will be honest about a verbal complaint.
 The simplest way to overcome this potential defense is to put your complaint in writing (emails are almost always the best way).
-Sign and date your complaint, and be sure to keep a copy for your records, in case the one you submitted to your employer is “lost.”
+Sign and date your complaint and be sure to keep a copy for your records, in case the one you submitted to your employer is “lost.”

-Even if your employer is willing to admit that a complaint was made, your claim may still be dismissed if the employer can prove that the complaint was too vague.
-Remember, you not only have to prove that a complaint was made, but also that the complaint was specific enough to place your employer on notice that you are asserting your rights under the FLSA.
-General complaints of general discontent with your employer will not be sufficient to be considered a protected activity.
+Even if your employer does admit that a complaint was made, your claim may still be dismissed if they can prove that your complaint was too vague.
+Remember, there are two parts to writing a sufficient complaint to assert your rights under the FLSA.
+One, you have to prove that a complaint was made, and two, that your complaint was specific enough to place your employer on notice.
+Complaints of general discontent with your employer will not be sufficient to be considered a protected activity.
 For example, a federal court in Florida decided that an employee’s complaints about “the manner in which I was paid,” “the manner in which I was compensated,” and being “improperly paid” were not specific enough to place the employer on notice of alleged FLSA violations.

-To avoid this issue, you do not need to specifically mention the FLSA in your complaint, but your complaint needs to address violations that are prohibited by the FLSA.
-It is imperative your complaint state with specificity the grievances you have with your employer that are covered by FLSA (e.g., not being paid minimum wage or overtime compensation).
+To avoid this issue, you do not need to mention the FLSA in your complaint specifically, but your complaint needs to address violations that are prohibited by the FLSA.
+It is imperative your complaint state with specificity the grievances you have with your employer that are covered by FLSA.
+For example, “not being paid minimum wage” or “overtime compensation.”
 Putting your complaint in writing also will help you overcome this common employer defense.
-Your employer could very easily state that an oral complaint was made, but was too vague to be considered a protected activity.
+Your employer could very easily state that an oral complaint was made but was too vague to be considered a protected activity.
 If you have the complaint in writing for the trier of fact (judge or jury) to see, your employer will not be able to prevail on this issue.

 As an employee, you have no control over when you will suffer an adverse action at the hands of your employer after engaging in a protected activity.
-Often times, an employer will intentionally wait weeks or months to subject the complaining employee to an adverse employment action, in an attempt to prevent the employee from proving that there is a causal connection.
+Often, an employer will intentionally wait weeks or months to terminate the complaining employee, in an attempt to prevent the employee from proving that there was a causal connection.
 However, you may be able to overcome this defense by keeping a written journal or timeline of retaliatory events that occur after your complaint is made.
-Even if you cannot show that the ultimate adverse action (e.g., your termination) occurred in close proximity to your complaint, you may be able to prove your case through circumstantial evidence.
+Even if you cannot show that you were fired right after you complained, you may be able to prove your case through circumstantial evidence.

-If the employee/plaintiff is successful in proving the three elements above, it is still the employee/plaintiff’s burden to ultimately prove that retaliation motivated the employer’s decision.
-That is achieved by proving that the employer’s “legitimate, non-retaliatory reason(s)” are mere pretext for retaliation.
+If the employee/plaintiff successfully proves these three elements, it is still the employee/plaintiff’s burden to prove that retaliation motivated the employer’s decision ultimately.
+We do that by proving that the employer’s “legitimate, non-retaliatory reason(s)” are a mere pretext for retaliation.

-Florin Gray Bouzas Owens is dedicated to protecting Florida’s workers from retaliation in the workplace.
-If you believe that your employer retaliated against you, please contact our Florida retaliation attorneys for a free consultation or call us at 727-254-5255.
+The Tampa retaliation lawyers at Florin Gray Bouzas Owens, LLC are dedicated to protecting Florida’s workers from retaliation in the workplace.
+If you believe that your employer retaliated against you, please contact our Tampa retaliation attorneys for a free consultation or call us at (727) 254-5255.